 Participants will be given information on how to receive, install and configure a fully-functional 30-day trial version of MiniTab® for their use in class, and/or for their personal evaluation.
-While some computers will be available, attendees are encouraged to bring a laptop computer and/or a calculator to the seminar to provide additional hands-on time.
+Attendees are required to bring a laptop computer and/or a calculator to the seminar.

 Note: Similar courses available on demand!
 Design of Experiments (DOE) for Engineers (PD530932) or Introduction to Design of Experiments (DOE) for Engineers (PD530932ON).

 By attending this seminar, you will be able to:

 This seminar will benefit engineers, designers and quality professionals in research, design, development, testing and manufacturing who are interested or active in one or more of the applications listed above.
 Individuals should have an engineering degree or equivalent coursework in math, statistics and computers.